Volunteering abroad is not a holiday.

 Once you live with a family, without consistent electricity, and no indoor plumbing, you cannot go back to laying on a beach, taking a leisurely dip in the sea.
 You create relationships and connections with the people you meet that will endure.

 You won’t remember any perfectly prepared, succulent, fresh seafood.
 But you’ll never forget with whom you shared your first huge plate of rice and beans.

 Here’s a collage of some of our past international volunteers.
-If you want to see yourself in photos like these, check out our website for details.
-If you like what you read, fill in our online application form.
+If you want to see yourself in photos like these, you’ve got to volunteer in Uganda.
 We want volunteers ready to support Ugandan innovation and motivation!